-An applicant that has been declared the winner of a contention resolution process will proceed by entering into contract execution step.
+An applicant that has been declared the winner of a contention resolution process will proceed by entering into contract execution step-phase.
 (Refer to section 5.1 of Module 5.)

 If the winner of the contention resolution has not executed a contract within 90 days of the decision, ICANN has the right to extend an offer to the runner-up applicant to proceed with its application.
-For example, in a comparative evaluation, the applicant with the second-highest score (if equal to or greater than fourteen, might be selected to proceed toward delegation.
+For example, in a comparative evaluation, the applicant with the second-highest score (if equal to or greater than fourteeneleven, might be selected to proceed towardge on to the next step, delegation.
 (Refer to Module 5.)
-Similarly, in an auction, another applicant who would be considered the runner-up applicant might proceed toward delegation.
+Similarly, in an auction efficient mechanism for contention resolution, another applicant who would be considered the runner-up applicant might proceed toward the delegation-step.
 This offer is at ICANN's option only.
 The runner-up applicant in a contention resolution process has no automatic right to an applied-for gTLD string if the first place winner does not execute a contract within a specified time.